jnardiello/jnardiello.github.io/_posts/2014-01-20-presenting-tenzo-for-jekyll.md

 ## Bugs and Issues

-Tenzo isn't perfect, but aims to be.
+Tenzo isn't perfect, but aims high.
 If you find any bug or if you have any suggestion do not hesitateto contribute on github.

 ## Credits